 In the end, Wenger was hunted out of the Emirates Stadium by unhappy customers, who believed his lack of defensive nous had cost them success in recent years.
 The question is, can a coach implement a system that makes his team equally proficient at defending as they are at attacking?
 Is it possible to dominate games and still be compact and secure without the ball?
 The answer, thankfully, is yes.
 This article will explore how it can be done.

 In Pep Guardiola’s system of ‘Positional Play’, retention of possession is a key component.
 It isn’t the end goal, but it is an essential part in achieving it.
 Guardiola believes, as I’m sure Wenger did, that being able to keep the ball for large parts of the game makes it more difficult for the opposition to score.
-Furthermore, he acknowledges that playing high up the pitch should mean that a mistake or a loss of possession is less of a concern.
+Furthermore, he acknowledges that playing high up the pitch should mean that a mistake or a loss of possession is less of an immediate concern.
 Pep spoke about this recently in relation to his Manchester City side.

 “I always try to convince the players when the ball is far away from our goal, we are safe.
 That is much better.
 It is important how few chances we concede.